Breast cancer and its physical and emotional consequences

 OK, let’s get back to what this post is about.
 Can a bra cause cancer?
-A National Cancer Institute-funded study was performed by the Fred Hutchinson Cancer Research Center.
+The Fred Hutchinson Cancer Research Center performed A National Cancer Institute-funded study.
 The idea was to find out if there was a link between bras and breast cancer.
-The idea sounds good don’t you think?
+The idea sounds good, don’t you think?
 The more we know about breast cancer-causing things the better.

 There is a big problem with this study as the research did not include bra-free women or women under 55.
 There is a Chinese study of 2008 and another study of 2011 done in Venezuela.
 Even a Scottish study in 2014.
 These three studies show there is a significant bra-cancer connection.

 It did mention a study of Harvard of the year 1991, which states that there is a 100% higher breast cancer rate in younger women who wear bras compared to bra-free women.
-The Harvard study was considered flawed and that is why we hardly heard of it.
+They considered the Harvard study flawed, and that is why we hardly heard of it.
 But there are more sources which give a logical explanation of why wearing a bra, less often instead of more often, can have a beneficial effect.

 The slight movement of the breasts, be it walking or running, is beneficial, as it provides a gentle massage that helps the tissue to be cleaned of toxins.
 Restrictions in this area are bad and hinder the lymphatic flow.
 Take the advice, never sleep with a bra.
 Keep those push-ups with underwire for special occasions.

-The materials used for bras is mostly latex, etc. It is seldom you will find 100% Cotton.
-Fruits of the Loom does have 100% Cotton bras which are good for everyday wear.
+The materials used for bras are mostly latex, etc. It is seldom you will find 100% Cotton.
+Fruit of the Loom does have 100% Cotton bras which are good for everyday wear.